1. The Roads Of Oppikoppi

 17. August Is Best

-2017 was a very interesting and fun year for for the Oppikoppi 2018 crew.
-They saw a Belgian investment, lots of experimentation with dates, acts, partnerships with their friends at Rocking the Daisies and plenty of behind the scenes maneuvering in the small bar.
+2017 was a very interesting and fun year for the Oppikoppi 2018 crew.
+They saw a Belgian investment, lots of experimentation with dates, acts, partnerships with their friends at Rocking the Daisies, and plenty of behind-the-scenes manoeuvring in the small bar.
 OK23 saw the festival move dates from the usual August long weekend (well, sort of) to October.
 For Oppikoppi 2018, the gang had a long hard look at where they are at, all the experimentation of 2017 and also where they want to go for the next decade or so.
 Out of this, the Oppikoppi 2018 crew narrowed it down to two things: Dust and Tunes.
 They are really happy to say that the festival will be moving back to August.
 No rain, no mud.
 Normal unadulterated chaos and hedonism, mixed with just enough tunes and friends.
 Nomakanjani, as it were.

 18. The Oppikoppi Soundtrack

 Maybe you know this; maybe you don’t.
-Either way, head over to Spotify, sign up for free, and stream the official ruk en rol soundtrack the the fourth greatest music festival in the known universe.
-Featured artists include Spoegwolf, FPK, Black Cat Bones, and Springbok Nude Girls to name a few.
+Either way, head over to Spotify, sign up for free and stream the official ruk en rol soundtrack to the fourth greatest music festival in the known universe.
+Featured artists include Spoegwolf, FPK, Black Cat Bones and Springbok Nude Girls, to name a few.